farooqqureshii/eecs-webring/README.md

 - To be part of the webring - you must be a student at the University of Ottawa (or be an alumni), and you must be (or must have been) studying a program under the School of Electrical Engineering and Computer Science (Software Engineeirng, Electrical Engineering, Computer Engineering, Computer Science).

 ### 🙂 Joining the webring
-To join the webring - please create a pull request and edit the `addwebsite.md` file located under `templates` - please title the PR "add site for [name]", and follow the instructions.
+To join the webring - please create a pull request and include all the information in the `addwebsite.md` file located under `templates` - please title the PR "add site for [name]", and follow the instructions.
 I've done mine below as a demo.
 ___________________________________________________________
 Name: Farooq Qureshi\
 Year of Grad: 2030\